CodeChron/fullstack-js-preview-docs/add_react.md

 The --save option instructs NPM to include the package inside of the dependencies section of your package.json automatically, thus saving you an additional step." http://stackoverflow.com/questions/19578796/what-is-the-save-option-for-npm-install

+_this may not be needed since we're going to be adding flow router which will handle this_

 ## Add a top-level "app" React Component

 ``` /client/components/app.jsx ```